Michele Alboreto: 1984–1988: Ferrari

 The 1988 season would be Alboreto's final year with Ferrari.
-With the McLarens of Ayrton Senna and Alain Prost dominating the season, the Ferrari team only managed a single win during the year at the Italian Grand Prix which Berger won from Alboreto in second place.
-Ferrari refused to offer the Italian a new contract and so Alboreto looked elsewhere for a drive.
+With the McLaren-Hondas of Ayrton Senna and Alain Prost dominating the season, the Ferrari team only managed a single win during the year at the Italian Grand Prix which Berger won from Alboreto in second place.
+Ferrari refused to offer the Italian a new contract so Alboreto looked elsewhere for a drive.
 This announcement came at the French Grand Prix in July and pit lane rumours had Michele re-joining Tyrrell for 1989 (in France, where Alboreto finished 3rd and Berger a distant 4th, was the only time in 1988 the Italian would finish in front of the Austrian in a race where both finished).
 After France he received an offer from Frank Williams, head of the Williams team who would have exclusive use of the new V10 Renault engine in 1989.
 Later that year before the Italian GP at Monza, Alboreto had not received any word from Williams and requested confirmation of his seat at the team.
 Williams replied by saying that "he wanted him" and "not to move".
-At Monza, however, Williams announced he had signed Belgian Thierry Boutsen instead while also confirming that the teams number 2 driver, Alboreto's former Lancia sportscar teammate Riccardo Patrese, would be staying with the team.
-As it was late in the season, Alboreto was left with few options for the coming season.
+At Monza, however, Williams announced he had signed Belgian Thierry Boutsen instead while also confirming that the team's number 2 driver, Alboreto's former Lancia sportscar teammate Riccardo Patrese, would be staying with the team.
+As it was late in the season, Alboreto was left with few options for the coming season and arguably signalled the end of his time driving for one of the top teams.

 Alboreto competed in eighty Grands Prix for Ferrari, which established a new record.
 It stood until the 1995 Argentine Grand Prix, when it was surpassed by Berger.